DeepSceneSeg/AdapNet-pp/README.md

 ## Models
 * All the models were trained with the full input_image and labels resized to 768x384 resolution.
 * mIoU indicates the single scale evaluation on the val set of each dataset where input_image and labels were resized to 768x384 resolution.
+* You can find the class id mappings for the various datasets [here](https://github.com/DeepSceneSeg/AdapNet-pp/blob/master/images/class_id.txt).
 * The mIoU of model checkpoints provided might slightly differ from the results reported in the paper.

 #### Cityscapes (void + 11 classes)